We’re here to help

 Click on any of the Frequently Asked Questions below to expand the page and display the answer:

-There are three exhibitions in 2020 but we are currently rescheduling these after the restrictions on public gatherings necessitated by the COVID-19 pandemic.
-For venues and the latest dates please see the exhibition section of this website and the individual exhibition venue pages.
-The images from the 2020 awards will be exhibited in 2021.
+We are currently in discussions with venues for our 2024 exhibitions.
+The latest dates please see the exhibition section of this website and the individual exhibition venue pages.
+The images from the 2023 awards will be exhibited in 2024.

 Quite simply, to cover TPOTY’s running costs.
 These are extensive and include TPOTY awards, the cash prizes, exhibitions, website build and maintenance, books and administration.
 Some of these costs are supported by our sponsors, but by no means all, so it’s your entry fees which keep the competition running.